hoang010/MultiDisciplinaryProject/README.md

 For the send function, the msg to be sent is directly written to the Serial Connection.
-As mentioned in the Data Standards table, this connection uses String to send/receive data.
+As mentioned in the Data Standards table, this connection uses Bytes to send/receive data.

 #### Wifi Socket
 The Wifi Socket is used to connect to the PC.
 It starts a queue and thread for each instantiation of the Server class.
 This way of implementing was done as there were concerns regarding latency.
-As mentioned in the Data Standards table, this connection uses Arrays to send/receive data.
+As mentioned in the Data Standards table, this connection uses Bytes to send/receive data.

 The Wifi Socket instantiation binds the port 7777 to a socket before listening for requests to connect on this port.